NoviceDock/NoviceDock-Wiki/How_To_Write_a_Syllabus.md

 Learning is a journey, and each section should be a vital part of the journey.
 Reading any type of documentation can be extremely dry.
 We want the readers at NoviceDock to feel like they are part of a movement, and that they truly belong in the [insert-syllabus-topic] community.
 Remember, you are their guide and mentor!

-One of our best examples of a syllabus with good story telling is our [Intro to Marketing Syllabus].
+One of our best examples of a syllabus with good story telling is our [Intro to Marketing](https://novicedock.com/learn/business/intro-to-marketing).
 We highly recommend that you read it before writing.

 ## Providing Context